luisdoesdev/catalog-app/README.md

 ## This app is a project tha is part of my nanodegree program at Udacity

+## Getting Started

+ Make sure you have both python2.7 and pip instal in your sytem Just clone this repo: `git clone https://github.com/letorruella/catalog-app` Once that's done install the dependencies: `pip install -r requirements.txt ` Start the database `python project/models.py` and populated it with some basic data `python prject/models.py`

 # Tech Stack(all organized in requirements.txt)
     Vagrant for virtualization